All Episodes

 What's going on?

-Well, yesterday you were talking about uh the walking up to the drive-thru and the and the handicapped man, the black guy that you know was had with the lawsuit.
+Well, yesterday you were talking about the walking up to the drive-thru and the handicapped man, the blind guy that was with the lawsuit.

-Well, I personally I drive a truck, and there have been a lot of instances where I have to walk up to the drive-thru because the lobby is closed, and you know, you can't obviously you can't fit in.
+Well, I personally, I drive a truck, and there have been a lot of instances where I have to walk up to the drive-thru because the lobby is closed, and obviously you can't fit in.

 By the way, Linda, are you listening?